osu/AI-Powered-Disease-Detection-in-X-Ray-Images/README.md

 ## Optimizing TensorFlow Models with OpenVINO

-To further enhance the performance of the model, we are currently integrating Intel's **OpenVINO™ Toolkit**.
+To further enhance the performance of the model, I am currently trying to integrate Intel's **OpenVINO™ Toolkit**.
 OpenVINO allows us to optimize and accelerate TensorFlow models, especially on Intel hardware (CPUs, integrated GPUs, VPUs, and FPGAs).

 ### Why OpenVINO?